 Clinical and Research Fellowships

-The program offers training in four specific areas (tracks) of clinical psychology: (1) Adult; (2) Child; (3) Health Psychology/Behavioral Medicine; and (4) Neuropsychology.
+The program is accredited by the American Psychological Association as a general program in Clinical Psychology.
+We offer training in four specific emphasis areas (tracks) of clinical psychology; however, our current accreditation status is as a general program.
+Our emphasis areas include: (1) Adult; (2) Child; (3) Health Psychology/Behavioral Medicine; and (4) Neuropsychology.
 All postdoctoral fellows are admitted to the training program within one of these areas of specialization which represents their career focus or interest.

 Jennifer Lambert, Ph.D., Track Coordinator